LnsooXD/koa-socket-session/README.md

 #Koa-socket-session
 ***
-koa-socket-session is a session middleware for [mattstyles/koa-socket](https://github.com/mattstyles/koa-socket#koa-socket).It can share session between koa app and koa-socket.
+koa-socket-session is a session middleware for [LnsooXD/koa-socket.io](https://github.com/LnsooXD/koa-socket.io).It can share session between koa app and koa-socket.io.

 ##Installation